junxit/us-congress-bills-115/metadata.md

 - 2018-11-14 — Introduced in Senate
 - 2018-11-14 — Referred to the Committee on Commerce, Science, and Transportation. (text of measure as introduced: CR S6966-6967)
+- 2018-11-26 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2018-11-26 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2018-11-26 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S7099)
+- 2018-11-26 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S7099)